Friedrich Wilhelm Marpurg: Works

 Marpurg published the bulk of his writings on music between 1750 and 1763.
 After he had attained his lottery position in 1763, he penned two works on this topic but continued to write on wider areas of music.

 One of the first (and most influential) works of Marpurg was his tract on the Fugue (1753) which is considered one of the oldest sources for the performance practice of J.S.
 Bach's Art of the Fugue.
-His Handbuch bey dem Generalbasse und der Composition and the translation of d'Alembert's Elémens de musique stand at the beginning of Rameau reception in German harmonic theory.
+His Handbuch bey dem Generalbasse und der Composition and the translation of d'Alembert's Elémens de musique stand at the beginning of Rameau's reception in German harmonic theory.
 Other works treat questions of instrumental performance, vocal music, music history and mathematical music theory.
 His journal projects continued to promote the institution of German music criticism in the wake of Mattheson and Scheibe; his Kritische Briefe über die Tonkunst contains significant contributions to the theory of meter, the esthetics of the ode and other topics of current interest.
 His manuscript work on the ancient water organ remained unfinished.

 The scope and unprecedented clarity of Marpurg's writings on music made him the leading German music theorist of the late eighteenth century; he and his rivals Kirnberger and Schulz made up a distinct "Berlin School" of music criticism and theory.